 More likely, it's the ambiance and flare that comes with enjoying a cup of samovar tea while reminiscing about times gone by with family and friends.

 Although not as popular as they once were, samovars are still used in Russia, Eastern Europe, and throughout the Middle East.
-Samovars are mostly used during large gatherings and still enjoyed in countries where Russians and Middle Easterners have migrated to.
+Samovars are mostly used during large gatherings and are still enjoyed in countries where Russians and Middle Easterners migrated.

 - Because they are usually manufactured overseas, a lot of the electric samovars need a converter in order to be used in America.